connerj70/personal-website/src/markdown-pages/ruby_code_examples.md

 Looking at the ruby example it feels very much like english.
 There is no remembering to specify an 'r' as the second parameter to ```open```, and no need to call ```strip()``` on each line.

-**I'd imagine that someone who knew neither Ruby or Python would have an easier time understanding the Ruby code example as opposed to the Python example.**
+**I'd imagine that someone who knew neither Ruby or Python would have an easier time understanding the Ruby code example.**

 The differences between these examples may seem small, but the way a language handles the small stuff can often times shed light on how things are handled in the language as a whole.